-Our Malagasy projects offer you the opportunity to make a lasting and tangible difference to the lives of the vulnerable Malagasy community.
-In return, our volunteers are provided with a once in a lifetime experience of living and working in the real Africa, meeting a variety of people from different backgrounds as well as gaining a unique opportunity to take a hands on role in conservation, rehabilitation and humanitarian work.
+Our Malagasy projects offer you the opportunity to make a lasting and tangible difference to the vunerable wildlife in Madagascar.
+In return, our volunteers are provided with a once in a lifetime experience of living and working in the real Africa, meeting a variety of people from different backgrounds as well as gaining a unique opportunity to take a hands on role in conservation and rehabilitation.

-Operating in the south-east of Madagascar, we offer wide range of sustainable development and conservation projects within the town of Fort Dauphin, as well as with numerous rural communities across the Anosy region.
+Operating in the south-east of Madagascar, we offer conservation projects within the town of Fort Dauphin.
 Alongside this, the team aims to raise global awareness of Madagascar’s unique needs and build constructive partnerships to aid development.

 Our Conserving Madagascar programme was founded by SEED Madagascar (Sustainable Environment, Education & Development) is an award winning British registered charity founded in 2000.
-We have several programmes making a real impact in Madagascar:
+Make a real impact in Madagascar with:

 The conservation programme offers you the chance to get involved in all aspects of our conservation work including: